thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 Only features that went successfully through a quality gating process, called a Pull Request, get merged into mainline.
 As such these features get deployed into production.
-This is how teams control the quality of what goes into production.
+This is how, most of the time, teams try to control the quality of what goes into production.

-At best the quality gating process consists of executing automated tests against the branch and hopefully rerunning them on mainline after the merge which is not necessarily a standard practice.
-At worst it consists of manual regression testing and some code review followed by more manual regression testing on mainline.
-Note how much rework and waste this involves for few quality benefits.
+At best the quality gating process consists of executing automated tests against the branch.
+Hopefully they get reran on mainline after the merge.
+This is not necessarily a standard practice.
+At worst it consists of manual regression testing and some code review on the branch.
+This on its own already blocks the flow of work through the value stream and delays feedback because it keeps the branch open for a long period of time.
+Eventually, this is followed by more manual regression testing on mainline.
+Note how this involves a lot of rework and waste of time for little quality benefits.

-I would think quality control is the exact reason why Continuous Delivery came to the world.
+Controlling quality is the exact purpose of Continuous Integration and by extension Continuous Delivery.
+As opposed to trying to control quality through manual merges.

 > The objective is to eliminate unfit release candidates as early in the process
 > as we can ...
 You are effectively prevented from releasing into production